All You Need to Know Before Visiting Schonbrunn Palace

 The Vieux Laque Room, to me and possibly many others, stands out as the most fascinating part of Schönbrunn Palace.

 It’s the ‘more historical’ counterpart of the Chinese Cabinets, and it’s here that you’ll encounter additional male members of the House of Habsburg.
+You can find their portraits along with those of their families here.

 Much like the Chinese Cabinets, Vieux Laque Room emanates elegance and splendor, a result of the black and gold lacquer panels embedded in the lavishly gilded wainscoting.